 3.7 Sustainability Evaluation and Circular Economy

-The last aspect guarantees the creative village's continued competitiveness by means of sustainable methods.
-The model promotes the ideas of the Circular Economy by urging artists to utilize raw materials effectively and reuse waste to create new, innovative goods.
+The last aspect ensures the creative village's continued competitiveness through sustainable methods.
+The model promotes the ideas of the Circular Economy by urging artists to utilise raw materials effectively and reuse waste to create new, innovative goods.
 Actors can remain competitive without utilizing local resources or harming the environment by continuing to learn about sustainable business practices.
 The trust of partners, social investors, and the wider community is maintained through transparent sustainability reporting, according to Haryanto and Setiawan (2022).

-Based on the discussion above, a comprehensive summary of the modeling variables is presented in Table 1 below:
+Based on the discussion above, a comprehensive summary of the modelling variables is presented in Table 1 below:

 Table 1.
 Summary of Competitive Creative Village Modeling Variables